 - Student is 20 or older

-Any student requesting exemption from campus housing must complete a request to be exempted from housing as well as supply the required documentation.
+Any student requesting exemption from campus housing must complete a Freshman Campus Housing Exemption form online to be exempted from housing as well as supply the required documentation.

 Research indicates that students who live on campus and become involved on campus tend to not only make better grades but also persist and graduate.